stackrox/stackrox/ui/apps/platform/README.md

 #### Unit Tests

-Use `yarn test` to run all unit tests and show test coverage.
-To run tests and continuously watch for changes use `yarn test-watch`.
+Use `npm run test` to run all unit tests and show test coverage.
+To run tests and continuously watch for changes use `npm run test-watch`.

 #### End-to-end Tests (Cypress)

-To bring up [Cypress](https://www.cypress.io/) UI use `yarn cypress-open`.
-To run all end-to-end tests in a headless mode use `yarn test-e2e-local`.
-To run one test suite specifically in headless mode, use `yarn cypress-spec <spec-file>`.
+To bring up [Cypress](https://www.cypress.io/) UI use `npm run cypress-open`.
+To run all end-to-end tests in a headless mode use `npm run test-e2e-local`.
+To run one test suite specifically in headless mode, use
+`npm run cypress-spec <spec-file>`.

 ### Feature flags